engrit-illinois/Remove-AdGroupMemberships/README.md

 # Requirements
 - Requires RSAT to be installed.
-- Must be run as a user account with permissions to modify the relevant AD groups.
+- Must be run as a user account with permissions to modify the relevant AD groups and with access to the MemberOf property of the relevant AD users.
 - Developed and tested on PowerShell v7.1.

 # Usage